pindjouf/fromthetransistor/Section 1: Intro/transistors-ics-fpga.md

 ##### Simple analogy

-- As a switch: John (the transistor) is a lazy fuck.
+- **As a switch:** John (the transistor) is a lazy fuck.
 If you don't give him enough coffee he will literally sleep (cutoff region/off), but if you give him just enough he will be ready to work (active region/on).

-- As an amplifier: I don't have one yet, fuck off.
+- **As an amplifier:** I don't have one yet, fuck off.
 All I can think of is examples that are built FROM transistors!
 Stuff like guitar amps. -_-

 ### Question 2 - What the fuck are Integrated Circuits (ICs)?

+Integrated circuits are basically contaiiiners of *discrete electronic components*[⁵](#Glossary)

+There are four basic types of constructions in the manufacture of ICs, namely:

+1. **mono-lithic (most used!!)**
+2. thin-film
+3. thick-film
+4. hybrid

+#### Characteristic(s) of a Monolithic IC

+All circuit components and their inter-connections are formed on a single thin wafer called the substrate.

+### Question 3 - What the fuck are Field Programmable Gate Arrays (FPGAs)?